orb-community/orb-website/docs/install.md

-Orb consists of two major components
+Orb consists of two major components:

-1. The **Control Plane**, which is comprised of microservices, communication systems, databases, etc. and is deployed to a central location (usually a cloud environment on Kubernetes)
+1. The **Control Plane**, which is comprised of microservices, communication systems, databases, etc. and is deployed to a central location (usually a cloud environment on Kubernetes).
-1. The **[Orb Agent](/docs/#running-orb-agent)**, which is a lightweight observability agent that is deployed to all of the infrastructure that you wish to monitor
+1. The **[Orb Agent](/docs/#running-orb-agent)**, which is a lightweight observability agent that is deployed to all of the infrastructure that you wish to monitor.

 The instructions below are only regarding the **Control Plane**.
 If you need to install the **Orb Agent**, [see these instructions instead](/docs/#running-orb-agent).

-The **Control Plane** may be [self-hosted](#self-host) or you may use the free [Orb SaaS](#saas) service.
+The **Control Plane** may be [self-hosted](#self-host), or you may use the free [Orb SaaS](#saas) service.
 Self-hosting gives you full privacy and control but is more complex.
 On the other hand, SaaS allows you to get up and running quickly since you only need to create a free account on orb.live and then install the **Orb Agent** to your infrastructure.

 ## SaaS